 A mutually empowering patient-practitioner relationship is a key element of the Functional Medicine model.
 Recent studies suggest that establishing and maintaining a strong, empathic relationship with the patient may be the most crucial factor for his or her success in the long-term with lifestyle changes such as weight loss, tobacco cessation, and increased activity level.1,2

+Clinicians know how important this lifestyle change can be.
 Unhealthy lifestyle behaviors are considered modifiable risk factors for many diseases, including cardiovascular disease,3 type 2 diabetes,4 cognitive decline,5 and many more.
 Lifestyle interventions target certain behaviors that deteriorate patient health, namely poor diet and inadequate physical activity, which impact chronic illness outcomes.

 When all parties buy in, the signs suggest health coaching is effective and satisfying.
-For instance, in a randomized controlled trial, 750 patients with complex, chronic disease received either health coaching intervention or usual care.9 Patients who received health coaching had lower re-hospitalization rates and lower average hospital costs.
+For instance, in a randomized controlled trial, 750 patients with complex, chronic disease received either health coaching intervention or usual care.8 Patients who received health coaching had lower re-hospitalization rates and lower average hospital costs.

-After implementing six months of health coaching to patients with diabetes, another study identified multiple themes that make health coaching successful, including physician buy-in, a mutual understanding of the health coach role by both patient and provider, and the patient’s readiness to receive health coaching.10 Studies show that health coaching interventions target behavior changes aligned with self-determined goals leading to improved physical and mental health outcomes.11
+Another benefit of health coaching is that coaches provide step-by-step instructions on how to implement change, along with continued feedback on how the change is going.
+A major role of health coaches is to listen to and guide patients through a change process: setting expectations, providing feedback, and helping patients identify challenges along the way.9 One study of diabetes patients identified multiple themes that make health coaching successful, including physician buy-in, a mutual understanding of the health coach role by both patient and provider, and the patient’s readiness to receive health coaching.10 Studies show that health coaching interventions target behavior changes aligned with self-determined goals, leading to improved physical and mental health outcomes.11

 A 2015 study of patients with type 2 diabetes who underwent a health coaching intervention demonstrated a reduction in HbA1c, significant decreases in weight and waist circumference, and improvements in mood, satisfaction with life, and quality of life.11 A 2009 study of overweight, insulin-resistant individuals found that while weight loss and improved cardiovascular risk factors improved during a four-month intervention, more frequent monitoring for an indefinite period of time was necessary for nearly two-thirds of patients to maintain their lifestyle changes long-term.12

 - Brandt CJ, Søgaard GI, Clemensen J, Søndergaard J, Nielsen JB.
 Determinants of successful eHealth coaching for consumer lifestyle changes: qualitative interview study among health care professionals.
 J Med Internet Res.
-2018;20(7):e237. doi:10.2196/jmir.9791.
+2018;20(7):e237. doi:10.2196/jmir.9791

 - Brandt CJ, Clemensen J, Nielsen JB, Søndergaard J. Drivers for successful long-term lifestyle change, the role of e-health: a qualitative interview study.
 BMJ Open.
-2018;8(3):e017466. doi:10.1136/bmjopen-2017-017466.
+2018;8(3):e017466. doi:10.1136/bmjopen-2017-017466

 - Shrestha R, Copenhaver M. Long-term effects of childhood risk factors on cardiovascular health during adulthood.
 Clin Med Rev Vasc Health.
-2015;7:1-5. doi:10.4137/CMRVH.S29964.
+2015;7:1-5. doi:10.4137/CMRVH.S29964

-- Van Buren D, Tibbs TL.
+- Van Buren DJ, Tibbs TL.
 Lifestyle interventions to reduce diabetes and cardiovascular disease risk among children.
-Curr Diab Rep. 2014;14(12):557. doi:10.1007/s11892-014-0557-2.
+Curr Diab Rep. 2014;14(12):557. doi:10.1007/s11892-014-0557-2

 - Phillips C. Lifestyle modulators of neuroplasticity: how physical activity, mental engagement, and diet promote cognitive health during aging.
 Neural Plast.
-2017;2017:3589271. doi:10.1155/2017/3589271.
+2017;2017:3589271. doi:10.1155/2017/3589271

 - Dorr Goold S, Lipkin M Jr. The doctor-patient relationship: challenges, opportunities, and strategies.
 J Gen Intern Med.
-1999;14(Suppl 1):S26-33. doi:10.1046/j.1525-1497.1999.00267.x.
+1999;14(Suppl 1):S26-S33. doi:10.1046/j.1525-1497.1999.00267.x

 - Berry LL, Parish JT, Janakiraman R, et al. Patients’ commitment to their primary physician and why it matters.
 Ann Fam Med.
-2008:6(1):6-13. doi:10.1370/afm.757.
+2008:6(1):6-13. doi:10.1370/afm.757

 - Coleman EA, Parry C, Chalmers S, Min SJ.
 The care transitions intervention: results of a randomized controlled trial.
 Arch Intern Med.
-2006;166(17):1822-1828. doi:10.1001/archinte.166.17.1822.
+2006;166(17):1822-1828. doi:10.1001/archinte.166.17.1822

 - Liddy C, Johnston S, Nash K, Ward N, Irving H. Health coaching in primary care: a feasibility model for diabetes care.
 BMC Fam Pract.
-2014;15:60. doi:10.1186/1471-2296-15-60.
+2014;15:60. doi:10.1186/1471-2296-15-60

 - Wayne N, Perez DF, Kaplan DM, Ritvo P. Health coaching reduces HbA1c in type 2 diabetic patients from a lower-socioeconomic status community: a randomized controlled trial.
 J Med Internet Res.
-2015;17(10):e224. doi:10.2196/jmir.4871.
+2015;17(10):e224. doi:10.2196/jmir.4871

 - Dale KS, Mann JI, McAuley KA, Williams SM, Farmer VL.
 Sustainability of lifestyle changes following an intensive lifestyle intervention in insulin resistant adults: follow-up at 2-years.
 Asia Pac J Clin Nutr.
 2009;18(1):114-120.

 - Willard-Grace R, DeVore D, Chen EH, Hessler D, Bodenheimer T, Thom DH.
 The effectiveness of medical assistant health coaching for low-income patients with uncontrolled diabetes, hypertension, and hyperlipidemia: protocol for a randomized controlled trial and baseline characteristics of the study population.
 BMC Fam Pract.
-2013;14:27. doi:10.1186/1471-2296-14-27.
+2013;14:27. doi:10.1186/1471-2296-14-27

 - Sang MJ, Benavente V. Health coaching in nurse practitioner-led group visits for chronic care.
 J Nurse Pract.
-2016;12(4):258-264. doi:10.1016/j.nurpra.2015.11.015.
+2016;12(4):258-264. doi:10.1016/j.nurpra.2015.11.015

 - Gazelle G, Liebschutz JM, Riess H. Physican burnout: coaching a way out.
 J Gen Intern Med.
-2015;30(4):508-513. doi:10.1007/s11606-014-3144-y.
+2015;30(4):508-513. doi:10.1007/s11606-014-3144-y